 What is the Customs Union and the Single Market?

 What is the Customs Union?

 This is an area with a common set of rules for trading goods.
-They are applied at the border of the Customs Union.
+These rules are applied at the border of the Customs Union.
 The Customs Union is made up of all Member states of the European Union together with certain others.
-No customs duties are levied on goods travelling within the customs union and—unlike a free trade area—members of the customs union impose a common external tariff on all goods entering the union from further afield.
+No customs duties are levied on goods travelling within the Customs Union and—unlike a free trade area—members of the Customs Union impose a common external tariff on all goods entering the union from further afield.